The National Disability Insurance Scheme

 If you are eligible, the NDIS supports your right to make your own decisions about how you want to live your life, and have your needs met.
 This means you can choose to buy and use the disability-specific supports and services you need, and direct and employ your own support staff.

-Learn more on the NDIS website (external link).
+Learn more on our page about the NDIS.

 National Standards for Disability Services